mm6683/Student-Killer/README.md

 Simply.
 To run the script, click on "more info", and then "run anyway".

-DISCLAIMER: I am not responible if any harm is done with this script.
+DISCLAIMER: I am not responsible if any harm is done with this script.